 The event night

-Melissa then introduced herself to us and talked about her love for cooking and how she lives by the “waste not, want not” motto.
-Growing up with strong Filipino traditions and culture, she explains that her mother made sure she never wasted food.
-I think it must be an Asian thing as I always remember both my parents saying the same thing to me when I was young and as a result I rarely waste food.
-I always had to finish my bowl of food and was never allowed to throw it away… or else!
+Melissa then introduced herself to us and talked about her love for cooking and how she lives by the “waste not, want not” motto which was the take-home message of this workshop.
+Growing up with strong Filipino traditions and culture, she explained to us that her mother made sure she never wasted food.
+I think it must be an Asian thing as I always remember my parents saying the same thing to me when I was young and as a result, I too rarely waste food.
+I always had to finish my bowl of food and was never allowed to throw it away… or else there’d be trouble!

-The workshop was supposed to include a live cooking demo but because of some technical issues it didn’t happen so instead we got lots of tips and advice on Melissa on how to build a ‘waste not want not bowl’ from unwanted bits and bobs sitting in the fridge (there’s also a recipe for this in the Eat Happy cookbook).
+The workshop was supposed to include a live cooking demo but because of some technical issues with the cooker it didn’t happen so instead we got lots of tips and advice from Melissa on how to build a ‘waste not want not food bowl’ from unwanted bits and bobs sitting in the fridge (there’s also a recipe for this in the Eat Happy cookbook).

 Food glorious food

 She constructed a simple, beautifully presented bowl filled with chickpeas, boiled eggs, radishes, green beans, a leafy salad and feta cheese – all topped off with a light dressing.
 I love healthy food bowls but never really knew how to construct it properly so seeing it done was very helpful.

 We all chatted about food and how some foods can have so many ways of cooking it or eating it.
 For example when eating an orange, instead of throwing the rind away, zest it and use the shavings to infuse sugar or add it to another dish.
 Alternatively you can even save the rind and use it as potpourri.

 During our chat, Melissa pointed out the delicious cake that caught everyone’s attention; the banana and apple bread bake!
 She posted up the recipe on her instagram page @melissa.hemsley the following day and I was keen to give it a try.
 It smelled so so divine at the workshop, I knew I had to get back to baking.